 As a result of our training projects we have published four white papers on Chief Delphi that have received thousands of views and downloads: on robot vision, on the measurement of display latency, on making an electrical test bench, and on distance learning and teaching.
-Another paper, in progress, is about making reversible bumper covers.
 We share our robot code on GitHub, maintain a robot build blog as part of the Open Alliance on Chief Delphi, and publish our CAD on Onshape.

-Rookies learn to disassemble a motor.
+A new LigerBot learns to disassemble a motor.

 Row 1: LigerBot jeweling a piece of metal; watching previous years' games to learn strategy.
 Row 2: explaining types of drive trains; wiring up the control system for a demo robot; setting up the computer numerically controlled (CNC) router.
-Row 3: assembling an intake arm prototype; showing rookies how to wire the brushless motor test bench.
+Row 3: assembling an intake arm prototype; showing first-years how to wire the brushless motor test bench.
 Row 4: improving public speaking; lerning how intakes work; practicing the bending of metal sheets using heat.